lucidworks/lucidworks.github.io/eLearning/playground-site-search/README.md

 This lab environment provides a controlled and secure platform to explore and experiment with a pre-configured Fusion application.
 The application is specifically designed for site search functionalities and is populated with diverse datasets, offering users a rich sandbox for testing and learning.

+It is a basic implementation and serves as an excellent introduction to Fusion and its core features.

 ### Datasources